10 Best Things to Do in Tarragona, Spain

 Tarragona Cathedral

-Located on a hill in the middle of buildings in the old town, the Tarragona Cathedral seems almost small and inconspicuous.
+Situated on a hill in the middle of the old town, between buildings, Tarragona Cathedral seems almost small and inconspicuous.
 But you should definitely take a look!
-The nave and its huge organ are very impressive.
+The main church and the huge organ are very impressive.
 And inside the complex, the romantic cloister awaits you.
 A real oasis!

 On Sundays, the square in front of Tarragona Cathedral often hosts one of the absolute highlights: Here you can watch the various groups of castellers build their dizzying towers, the castells, in a combination of teamwork and acrobatics.
 Every two years there is a big competition lasting several days, in which the best group is chosen.
 In Tarragona alone there are four different clubs that maintain this tradition with great dedication.

 I was particularly impressed by how much cohesion (in the truest sense of the word) is required for a tower: hundreds of Castellers come together in a precisely thought-out formation!
-There is no real competition among the groups either; they even help each other wrap the long bandages that provide the necessary stability in the lumbar area.
+There is no real competition between the groups either; they even help each other to wrap the ultra-long waistbands, which provide the necessary stability in the lumbar region.

 Attention: In case of rain or wet ground the whole spectacle is cancelled for safety reasons.

-More tips for the area around Tarragona, the Costa Dorada and Catalonia can be found here:
+You can find more tips for the area around Tarragona, the Costa Dorada and Catalonia here:

 Balcó del Mediterrani (Balcony to the Mediterranean Sea)